MACHINE LEARNING / AI NOTES (ETH 10.2024)

 After multiple layers, "cat" will be represented as a vector that captures its meaning in the sentence "The cat sits."
 This final vector is used for the next steps, like classification or generation.
 Each layer helps the model build richer contextual understanding, making "cat" aware of its relationship to "sits" and "the" based on the surrounding words and overall sentence meaning.

-Training Objective ๐ฏFor language models, the common training objective is to minimize the cross-entropy loss between the predicted sequence and the actual sequence.
+For language models, the common training objective is to minimize the cross-entropy loss between the predicted sequence and the actual sequence.

 ML in Robotics